nharjes/Drummachine/README.md

 - Visual feedback on key press
 - Easy to customize and extend

+## Technologies Used
+- HTML
+- CSS
+- Javascript

 ## How to Use

 1. Clone this repository: